Ralph E. Powe Junior Faculty Enhancement Awards

 Oak Ridge Associated Universities (ORAU)

-Limited Submission Program (LSP): This funding opportunity and the limited submission program is open to all Texas A&M faculty and principal investigators who meet the eligibility requirements.
-The University and The Texas A&M University System agencies jointly administer this process to select the proposal(s) that will be submitted to the sponsor in response to this solicitation.
+Limited Submission Program (LSP): This funding opportunity and the Limited Submission Program (LSP) is open to all Texas A&M faculty and principal investigators who meet the eligibility requirements.
+Texas A&M University and The Texas A&M University System Agencies jointly administer this process to select the proposal(s) that will be submitted to the sponsor in response to this solicitation.

 Institutional Eligibility: Each ORAU member councilor may submit up to two applications each year.

-PI Eligibility: Full-time assistant professors within two years of their initial tenure track appointment (1/11/2011 through 1/11/2013) at the time of application at an ORAU member institution are eligible.
+PI Eligibility: Full-time assistant professors at ORAU member institutions within two years of their initial tenure track appointment at the time of application are eligible.
+If there is a question on eligibility, the ORAU Councilor makes the final decision.

 Proposal Limit: 2